braze-inc/braze-docs/_docs/_hidden/private_betas/create_banner_card.md

 ## Prerequisite: determine placement

 Before creating a Banner Card, you must designate areas in your app where you want to display the Banner Card.
 This is also referred to as the placement.
+Once you create a placement, you can select it when creating your Banner Card campaign.
+If you already have a placement, skip to [step 1](#step-1-create-your-campaign).

+To create a placement:

 1. Go to **Settings** > **Banner Card Placements**.
 2. Give your Banner Card placement a name.